harvard-lil/accessibility-tools/tests/valid-html/README.md

   `copy(document.documentElement.outerHTML)`.
 This will put the whole rendered DOM in your clipboard.
 You can then paste it into a file (e.g. `the-page.html`), and pass that file to the validator.
-- ...
-There's probably a faster way.
+- There's probably a faster way, or a more scriptable way (that doesn't resort to ApplesScript).
 If I think of one, I'll post it here :-)